 Close your eyes and picture a long tract of soft, dazzling-white sand.
 Palms provide the only shade from the eight hours of daily sunshine.
 And, the clear waters turn increasingly blue the farther out you look.
 Diani Beach, on the south of Kenya’s coastline, has won awards for a reason.

 Staying here, you can take full advantage of both the beach and the ocean.
-While at times the tide can recede quite far, you can take a dhow (traditional wooden sailing ship) out to coral reefs for an afternoon of diving or snorkeling.
+While at times the tide can recede quite far, you can take a dhow (traditional wooden sailing ship) out to coral reefs for an afternoon of diving or snorkelling.
 And, you can catch the ocean breeze while kite or wind surfing.

 Inland, you can stroll through rainforest, looking and listening out for rare black-and-white colobuses.